 That’s because, at their core, churches function much like small businesses.
 There are funds to allocate, software and systems to set up, people to manage, and infrastructure to maintain.
 It’s not easy to run a church, but when you watch congregants gather to worship, you’ll remember that it’s a blessing to help bring them together.

-Your church’s pastors and administrators will take on the majority of the managerial duties and tasks of church management.
-This helps them fulfill the overarching goals of the church.
+Your church’s pastors and administrators will take on the majority of the managerial duties and tasks of church management— this helps them fulfill the overarching goals of the church.
 But it’s the entire church’s responsibility to hold the administration staff accountable.

 Therefore, guidance on effective church management is for more than just your church’s staff members.
-Whether you’re developing new management practices at your church or assessing how operations are currently going, keep in mind these best practices for church management.
+Whether you’re developing new management practices at your church or assessing how operations are currently going, be sure to keep in mind these best practices for church management.

-One of the most important jobs a church administrator has is selecting the best software for your church.
+One of the most important, yet often overlooked, jobs a church administrator has is selecting the best software for your church.
 This choice is a crucial one because your church software will be used by most staff members—and possibly congregants as well.

 As step one in the church management process, lay a foundation for success.
 Whether you’re starting a church or simply updating your technology, here’s what you’ll need.

 Which church management tasks can be automated and simplified with software?

 Let’s start with donations, tithes, and fundraising, because you’ll need support in order to do pretty much anything when it comes to church operations.
 From Sunday service to missionary work, doing good work starts with a good foundation.

 According to Nonprofit Source, only 10-25% of a typical congregation tithes.
 If we had to venture a guess as to why, we’d say that that number is so low because it can be inconvenient to tithe.
 Not everyone has cash to put in the offering plate or can set aside time on a regular basis to send in their tithes.